Financial Institutions Overview

 - Blacklisting IP addresses and fingerprints from identified sources of fraud.

-To help your IT and Risk departments identify our traffic, all requests from Trustly to your website include easily identifiable metadata:
+To help your IT and Risk departments identify our traffic, all requests from Trustly to your website can be modified to include easily identifiable metadata:

 - URL of this page within the origin HTTP header; and